Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Au Vieux Paris

 Just passing by the outside is quite impressive, as it has a facade full of greenery and antique shops that will catch your attention.
-Inside is not short either, as it is one of the oldest restaurants in the city.
+Inside is not short either as it is one of the oldest restaurants in the city.

-Located in one of the corners that makes a chamfer near the cathedral, specifically in Rue Chanoinnesse, the Au Vieux Paris is an establishment that has been open since 1594 and offers a menu full of typical dishes of French cuisine.
+Located in one of the corners that makes a corner near the cathedral, specifically in Rue Chanoinnesse, the Au Vieux Paris is an establishment that has been open since 1594 and offers a menu full of typical dishes of French cuisine.
 Undoubtedly a charming place to eat something delicious on your visit to Notre Dame.

 Le Quasimodo de Notre Dame

-If you want your visit to Notre Dame to be full of winks to the monument, I recommend you to go to lunch or dinner at the restaurant called Le Quasimodo de Notre Dame, in honor of the famous character of Victor Hugo.
+If you want your visit to Notre Dame to be full of winks to the monument, I recommend you to go for lunch or dinner at the restaurant called Le Quasimodo de Notre Dame, in honor of the famous character of Victor Hugo.

 This place has a great reputation throughout Paris not only for having an incredible themed decoration inside, but also for offering typical French dishes at a very affordable price.